 It’s particularly valuable for indie authors who publish frequently and can’t afford a full developmental edit on every book.
 At $19.95 per month for four reports, the economics are compelling compared to even a single developmental editing session.

 Marlowe diagnoses but doesn’t treat.
 It will tell you your pacing drops in chapters eight through twelve.
 It will not tell you how to fix it.
 You need your own craft knowledge or a human editor for that.
-This is the single most important thing to understand about Marlowe: it’s a diagnostic tool, not a repair manual.
+This is the single most important thing to understand about Marlowe.
+It’s a diagnostic tool, not a repair manual.

 Context awareness has gaps.
 The cliché detector doesn’t distinguish between narration and dialogue.
 If your character deliberately speaks in clichés (because that’s who they are), Marlowe will flag it the same as lazy writing.
 It’s counting patterns, not reading for intent.